tg44/mqtt-prometheus-message-exporter/README.md

 ## Prometheus exporter implementation
 I was trigger happy at the beginning and I implemented a closely complete prometheus exporter lib.
-That is not used in the running app (or just a really small amount of it).
-If you are interested in a scala-prometheus exporter contact me (mail or twitter, or issue are both ok)!
+If you interested in it, you should check [tg44/prometheus-scala-exporter](https://github.com/tg44/prometheus-scala-exporter).